 Using the Generic button you can set the opacity on mouse movement and choose how to display the measure values: absolute, percentage or both.
 These two features allow the visualization of data just moving the mouse over the slice: the slice is highlighted and values are shown in the center of the ring while the root-node path for the node selected is displayed on the left bottom corner of the page.
-To custom the root-node path, click on the Sequence icon and choose position, label tail size and text style.
+Opacity and Breadcrumb configuration are available only on Comunity Edition.
 The tooltip is a mandatory field since it shows the value of the selected slice.
 Therefore be sure to have filled it before saving by using the Explanation detail panel.
+On Comunity Edition you have option custom the root-node path, clicking on the Sequence icon and choose position, label tail size and text style.
+Sequence option is not available on Enterprise edition, it is deprecated.
 Figure below sums up the three features.